radareorg/radare2-book/src/crackmes/avatao/01-reverse4/vmloop.md

 > ***r2 tip***: You can move the selected node around in graph view using the
 > HJKL keys.

-BTW, here is how IDA's graph of this same function looks like for comparison:
+By the way, here is how IDA's graph of this same function looks like for comparison:

 ![IDA graph](img/vmloop_ida.png)